ivan7237d/pipe-function/.github/CONTRIBUTING.md

 - Write acronyms in camel case: `getUrl`, not `getURL`.

-- You do not have to duplicate in JSDoc the information already included in the symbol name and its type signature.

 ## Submitting a pull request

 - Fork the repository and create your branch from `master`.